CoopHive/coophive-v1-deprecated/ARCHITECTURE.md

  * `SERVER_PORT` (the port the solver will listen on)
  * `SERVER_URL` (the public http(s) endpoint of the solver)

+In the following, `SERVICE_SOLVER` and `SERVICE_MEDIATORS` aren't necessary if you've updated the code in `pkg/options/services.go` to use yours as the default.

 `job-creator.env`

  * `WEB3_PRIVATE_KEY` (copy `SOLVER_PRIVATE_KEY` from `prod.env`)